KayneWang/KayneWang/README.md

-### Hi there 👋

-- 🌱 I’m currently learning React and Go.
+🌱 I’m currently learning React and Go.

 <image src="https://github.com/KayneWang/KayneWang/blob/master/dino.gif" />

 <!--
 **KayneWang/KayneWang** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

+### Hi there 👋

 Here are some ideas to get you started: